Kv-062-DevOps/post_conv_jtoy/test_services/README.md

 # These are two additional services for:
-1. testing POST data converting service without Frontend and/or Database.
+1. Test POST data converting service without Frontend and/or Database.
-2. testing your Frontend service to Post new employee in Json.
+2. Test how your Frontend service posts new employee in Json.
-3. testing your DB service to recieve employee data in Yaml.
+3. Test how your DB service recieves employee data in Yaml.

 ### Additional service for test sending JSON (such as Python Frontend works):
 1. Generate data array.